fyangd/terraform-with-nsx-policy/README.md

 ## Iteration-TKG

-This example has the Github based binaries for NSX Plugin for Terraform and configures the environment for a TKG installation.
+This example also provisions the same topology as iteration 1 and 2, however it has the Github based binaries for NSX Plugin for Terraform and configures the environment for VNware TKG installation.
 Credit goes to [@jayunit100](https://github.com/jayunit100)